AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Experiment

 \textbf{(4)} It is important to note that for the methods AutoAdmin and Drop following the DROP heuristic, the hyperparameter constraint for these methods is designed to be the maximum number of indexes to recommend.
 While under a storage budget constraint, the number of indexes to recommend is unknown; DBAs usually begin with a larger index number constraint and then locate the best one under the storage constraint.
 Therefore, the algorithm time we record, which is only the time for recommending the right index, is much shorter than the actual time required to obtain the final index recommendation from scratch.
 As an example, the total time of recommending indexes for TPC-DS under a 10\% budget is 689.05 seconds for AutoAdmin and 5334.80 seconds for Drop.

-We further evaluate the efficiency of our MAAdvisor with the LLM baseline LLMIdxAdvis in terms of monetary cost.
-The average number of input tokens and corresponding API cost for MAAdvisor and LLMIdxAdvis is also recorded in Table~\ref{tab:cost}.
-It is observed that LLMIdxAdvis' input lengths are more stable than MAAdvisor across benchmarks.
+We further evaluate the performance of AMAZe with the LLM baseline LLMIdxAdvis in terms of monetary cost.
+The average number of input tokens and the corresponding API cost for AMAZe and LLMIdxAdvis are recorded in Table~\ref{tab:cost}.
+It is observed that LLMIdxAdvis' input lengths are more stable across benchmarks.
 The main reason is that LLMIdxAdvis uses a similar number of demonstrations in all benchmarks.
-In contrast, MAAdvisor's input length depends on database complication and the number of column candidates.
-As an example, MAAdvisor takes 4 times more tokens for TPC-DS with 87 column candidates than TPC-H with 15 column candidates.
-Considering the complexity of the index recommendation task, MAAdvisor's additional cost on more complicated workloads is totally acceptable.
+In contrast, AMAZe's input length depends on database complication and the number of column candidates.
+As an example, AMAZe takes 4 times more tokens for TPC-DS with 87 column candidates than TPC-H with 15 column candidates.
+Considering the complexity of index recommendation task, AMAZe's higher cost on more complicated workloads is acceptable.